Geometry of horospherical varieties of Picard rank one: Moduli space of curves

-\begin{remark} \begin{enumerate}[1.] \item The non-obstruction result \emph{(b)} above was first proved for case (3) of Pasquier's classification in \cite{pech:q}.
-This in particular implies that the corresponding stack is smooth and thus $\Mod{1}{k}{X}$ has only quotient (and thus rational) singularities, see below for more details. \item It is worth noting the following result from \cite[Proposition 2]{lee:f}: Let $X$ be a smooth projective complex algebraic variety such that $\Mod{d}{k}{X}$ has the expected dimension, then the virtual class is the fundamental class.
+\begin{remark} \begin{enumerate}[1.] \item The non--obstruction result \emph{(b)} above was first proved for the varieties $X^3(n,m)$ in \cite{pech:q}.
+This in particular implies that the corresponding stack is smooth and thus $\Mod{1}{k}{X}$ has only quotient (and thus rational) singularities, see below for more details. \item It is worth noting the following result from \cite[Proposition 2]{lee:f}.
+Let $X$ be a smooth projective complex algebraic variety such that $\Mod{d}{k}{X}$ has the expected dimension.
+Then the virtual class of $\Mod{d}{k}{X}$ is equal to its fundamental class.
 In particular, this is true in all cases of the previous theorem. \end{enumerate} \end{remark}